 Contact Us – Provides either an email address or submission box for inquiries.

 Calendar of Events – Provides information about your upcoming recruiting and team events.
 Having a private vs. public calendar is a nice touch so that your members can access members only material like social events, competitive events, etc.

 Build your site so that progressing through the pages is natural and finding your contact information is easy.
 Your first page should have links to your most attention grabbing materials.
 For performance and competitive organization, include information about awards you’ve won or recordings of your performances.
 For professional organizations, include information about where your alumni have been placed for jobs and graduate school.
 If you’re a event based organization, include news clippings that cover your events.
 For all organizations, your site should be professional, appealing, and well spaced; adequate white space should be included between paragraphs and pages to allow your reader’s eyes to rest and promote easier understanding of your content.

 Anytime you reference another page or site, make sure to include the relevant link.
 Most web builders will allow you to create links out of specific words (website) as opposed to providing the entire link (https://www.website.com).

-As the year progresses, it’s a nice touch to have a section dedicated to important announcements.
-These should be on your home page, and should cover important information that you need to convey directly to your audience including room changes for tryouts, awards, etc. Your most interested recruits and dedicated members will use your website as a source of truth, so having the most up to date information is a good reward for their vigilance.
+As the year progresses, it’s a nice touch to have a section dedicated to important announcements and news clips.
+These should be on your home page, and should cover important information that you need to convey directly to your audience including room changes for tryouts, awards, new successes etc. Your most interested recruits and dedicated members will use your website as a source of truth, so having the most up to date information is a good reward for their vigilance.